Meta Dynamic Pricing: Transfer Learning Across Experiments: Introduction

 \subsection{Related Literature}

 Experimentation is widely used to optimize decisions in a data-driven manner.
 This has led to a rich literature on bandits and A/B testing \citep{lai1985asymptotically, auer2002using, dani2008stochastic, rusmevichientong2010linearly, besbes2014stochastic, johari2015always, bhat2019near}.
 This literature primarily proposes learning algorithms for a single experiment, while our focus is on meta-learning across experiments.
-There has been some work on meta-learning algorithms in the bandit setting \citep{hartland2006multi, maes2012meta, wang2018regret, sharaf2019meta} as well as the more general reinforcement learning setting \citep{finn2017model, finn2018probabilistic, yoon2018bayesian}.
-Relatedly, \cite{raina2006constructing} propose constructing an informative prior based on data from similar learning problems.
-These papers provide heuristics for learning exploration strategies given a fixed set of past problem instances.
-However, they do not prove any theoretical guarantees on the performance or regret of the meta-learning algorithm.
+Meta-learning can take the form of constructing an empirical Bayesian prior \citep{raina2006constructing, anderer2019adaptive}, data pooling \citep{GuptaK20}, or leveraging low-dimensional structure between problems \citep{bastani2020predicting}.
+We take an empirical Bayesian approach to sequential decision-making.
+While there has been some prior work on meta-learning in bandits \citep{hartland2006multi, maes2012meta, wang2018regret, sharaf2019meta} and more generally in reinforcement learning \citep{finn2017model, finn2018probabilistic, yoon2018bayesian}, these papers only provide heuristics for learning exploration strategies given a fixed set of past problem instances.
+They do not prove any theoretical guarantees on the performance or regret of the meta-learning algorithm.
 To the best of our knowledge, our paper is the first to propose a meta-learning algorithm in a bandit setting with provable regret guarantees.

 We study the specific case of dynamic pricing, which aims to learn an unknown demand curve in order to optimize profits.
 We focus on dynamic pricing because meta-learning is particularly important in this application, \eg, online retailers such as Rue La La may run numerous pricing experiments for related fashion products.
 We believe that a similar approach could be applied to multi-armed or contextual bandit problems, in order to inform the prior for Thompson sampling across a sequence of related bandit problems.